nsx31/DSA/01_LINEAR_SEARCH.md

 ## Linear Search :
-It suggests start searching from the first element till you find the element you are looking for.
+It suggests, start searching from the first element till you find the element you are looking for.

 ```java
 class Main {